 So, which genes are to blame?

 It makes sense to start with genes known to play a role in sleep, since insomnia is characterized by difficulties falling or staying asleep.

 There is some evidence to suggest that the obvious culprits — namely, circadian rhythm genes and neurotransmitters involved in the regulation of sleep — play a role in insomnia.
-Yet Lind and others point out that there is a lack of robust and reproducible evidence for many of these candidate genes.
+Yet Lind and others point out that there is a

 Over the past 2 years, MNT have reported on a couple of studies that used a different approach to identify candidate genes or genetic regions.
 Genome-wide association studies (GWAS) scan vast amounts of genetic code to find locations with ties to particular traits.

 The story got a lot more complex last week, when two new studies appeared in the journal Nature Genetics.
 Both dug deep into the human genome to identify additional regions of the genetic code with links to insomnia.

 In the largest GWAS of insomnia to date, the researchers analyzed data from 1,331,010 people and found 956 genes across 202 locations in the genome with a link to insomnia.

 Some of these genes were enriched in cortical areas and the striatum in the brain, particularly in a type of cell called medium spiny neurons, which are implicated in reward processing.
 There was also a link to pyramidal neurons in the claustrum, which is important for the processing of incoming stimuli.

 The results point to increased expression of 135 genes in the cerebellum, frontal cortex, anterior cingulate cortex, hypothalamus, basal ganglia, amygdala, and hippocampus.